 However, as the solar power industry continues to develop, these government subsidies and economic incentives have been reduced and could continue to be reduced or be eliminated altogether.
 For example, reductions in FIT programs in Germany have continued since 2014 and the government in China has issued various policies to control FIT for on-grid solar power projects since 2014.
 See "Item 4.
-Information on the Company-B. Business Overview-Regulation-China Renewable Energy Law and Other Government Directives."
+Information on the Company-B. Business Overview-Regulation-China-Renewable Energy Law and Other Government Directives."

-Although the solar power industry is currently moving towards the economies of scale necessary for solar power to become cost-effective in a nonsubsidized market, any reduction, modification, delay or elimination of government subsidies and economic incentives for on-grid solar power applications could result in decreased demand and pricing of our solar power projects, which could materially and adversely affect our revenues and profitability.
+Although the solar power industry is currently moving towards the economies of scale necessary for solar power to become cost-effective in a non-subsidized market, any reduction, modification, delay or elimination of government subsidies and economic incentives by the Chinese government and the governments of other countries for on-grid solar power applications could result in decreased demand and pricing of our solar power projects, which could materially and adversely affect our revenues and profitability.

-Industry trends, in particular, limited interconnection capacity, will have a negative impact on our business and results of operations.
+Industry trends, in particular limited interconnection capacity, will have a negative impact on our business and results of operations.